csc301-fall-2022/FaceBlur/deliverable-1/planning.md

 - Express.js
 - Node.js

+**Jason You:** Product Manager / Fullstack Dev
+- Will guide the team to ensure that the developmental team is following the product owner's product vision
+- Will create a product roadmap with the scrum master to plan and create deadlines for the devopment of the product
+- Will work on tasks in both the backend and frontend components of the application

+**Strengths**:
+- Bootstrap
+- JavaScript
+- PostgreSQL

+**Weaknesses**:
+- React
+- Express.js
+- AWS

 Describe the different roles on the team and the responsibilities associated with each role.
  * Roles should reflect the structure of your team and be appropriate for your project.
 Not necessarily one role to one team member.
  * Add role(s) to your Team-[Team_Number]-[Team_Name].csv file on the main folder